✓ Updated March 2026

 When is the absolute best time to visit Moscow, and what should I pack for it?

 For that quintessential Moscow experience, aim for late spring (May-June) or early autumn (September).
-The weather is usually pleasant, perfect for exploring Red Square and the Kremlin without the biting winter cold or the summer crowds.
-Pack layers, as even in warmer months, evenings can be cool, and definitely bring comfortable walking shoes – you'll be doing a lot of it!
+The weather is usually pleasant, perfect for exploring Red Square and the parks without the biting winter cold or the summer crowds.
+Pack layers, as even in warmer months, evenings can be cool; a light waterproof jacket is always a good idea, and comfortable walking shoes are non-negotiable for navigating those grand avenues.

 What is the cheapest month to visit Moscow, Russia?